taypyc/my-portfolio/README.md

 # Personal Portfolio – Serhii Avdieiev

-This is a personal portfolio website showcasing the web development projects of Сергій Авдєєв.
-The portfolio demonstrates expertise in Magento, React, modern e-commerce solutions, and a wide range of web technologies.
+This is a personal portfolio website showcasing the web development projects of Serhii Avdieiev.
+The portfolio demonstrates expertise in Magento, React, Angular, VueJs, NodeJs, modern e-commerce solutions, and a wide range of web technologies.

 ## About
 The portfolio highlights experience in: